alaurent101/ROMS_OAE/README.md

 The original code was modified for the DalROMS-NWA12 model (Ohashi et al., 2024) to include the following model developments:

 * Calculation of wind stress using the [Large and Pond (1981)](https://doi.org/10.1175/1520-0485(1981)011<0324:OOMFMI>2.0.CO;2) scheme
-* Calculation of net longwave radiation using specific specific humidity
+* Calculation of net longwave radiation using specific humidity
 * Nudging in sponge layer along open boundaries
 * Riverine freshwater input scheme of [Ji et al. (2012)](https://doi.org/10.1080/07055900.2011.580165)
 * Spectral nudging ([Thompson et al., 2006](https://doi.org/10.1016/j.ocemod.2005.11.003))